 Skip to main content

-Without insurance, major oil and gas companies cannot operate and projects like the East Africa Crude Oil Pipeline (EACOP) or the West Cumbria coal mine fail to go ahead.
+Without insurance, major oil and gas companies cannot operate and climate-wrecking oil, gas, and coal exploration, production and distribution will fail to go ahead.

 Just 20 companies insure 70% of fossil fuel projects.
 A large number of these companies are based in the UK, mostly in the City of London.
-We’ll go pay them a visit and convince them to abandon the oil, gas and coal industry completely.
+Insure Our Survival are paying them regular visits to convince them to abandon the oil, gas and coal industries completely.

 This works!